This is one of the most distinct melting pot archetypes.

 "Unprompted, he would often tell how he took shelter as a 4-year-old when Allied planes bombed his hometown of Dresden during World War II.
 He would describe emerging three days later with buildings smoldering around him, bodies in the rubble."

 'Schizophrenia' as an organic brain illness is a 'fabricated monster', like Slenderman, which has been carefully constructed by proponents of the melting pot.
+An overview is on the Colonial Psychiatry page and the Nouveau World page.

 It is a catchall disease for a syndrome created by conflicting worldviews.